Associate professor, assistant chair - Master of Public Administration program

 Dr. Huff’s academic research has focused primarily on relationships between government personnel, policy reform and organization performance.
 Additional research interests include theoretical applications to practice areas associated with public leadership, reform and organizational performance, as well as comparative studies focused on the effects of civil service reforms in developed and developing countries.

-Dr. Huff received his Ph.D. from VCU in 2007 following a 26-year career with the federal government, where he served in a number of positions as a commissioned officer in the U.S. Army and in executive civil service appointments, primarily in Europe.
-Recognition for his work includes the U.S. Army Commendation Medal, Commander's Award for Civilian Service, Superior Civilian Service Award (two awards) and the Meritorious Award for Civilian Service.
-He was also recognized for his role in serving on the U.S. Army Europe Family Support Task Force during Operation Desert Shield in 1990-1991.
+Dr. Huff served in both the US Air Force and US Army.
+As a commissioned officer in the Army he worked in corrections, substance abuse and family support programs in the US and in Germany.
+As a member of the federal civil service he was appointed to a number of operational and executive positions primarily within US Army, Europe.
+Recognition for his work includes the U.S. Army Commendation Medal, Commander's Award for Civilian Service, Superior Civilian Service Award (two awards), and Meritorious Award for Civilian Service.
+He was also recognized for his role in serving on the US Army Europe Family Support Task Force during Operation Desert Shield in 1990 – 1991.

-Huff recently received an award for best article published in the Journal of Comparative Policy Analysis (ICPA) for 2011 (Vol. 13).
-His article was selected by an international adjudication committee of the International Comparative Policy Analysis forum.
-This committee included faculty from Yale University, American University, University of Sydney in Australia; Bocconi University in Milan, Italy and Baruch College, CUNY.
-His award was presented in November 2012 at the Fourth ICPA Forum Comparative Research Symposium at Erasmus University, Rotterdam, Netherlands.
+In 2012, Dr. Huff received an award for best article published in the Journal of Comparative Policy Analysis (JCPA) for 2011 (Vol. 13).
+An adjudication committee of the International Comparative Policy Analysis (ICPA) Forum, including faculty from Yale University; American University; University of Sydney, Australia; Bocconi University, Milan, Italy; and Baruch College, CUNY selected his article for this annual award.
+It was presented in November 2012 at the 4th ICPA-Forum Comparative Research Symposium at Erasmus University, Rotterdam, Netherlands.

 Huff, R., Cors C. (2016).
 Of Rhizomes and Pointillism: David John Farmer’s Influence, Method and Art in the Field.
 International Journal of Organizational Theory and Behavior, Issue 1, Vol. 19 (March 2016).